Balázs Dinka

-Balázs Dinka (born 3 November 1976) is a Hungarian football manager and former professional player.
+Balázs Dinka (born 3 November 1976) is a Hungarian football manager and former professional player who is currently the assistant manager for Megyei Bajnokság I club Rákospalota.

 Club career

 Dunakeszi

 On 16 May 1999, Dinka won the third division title with Dunakeszi following a 0–0 away draw against Gyula.

 Together with six other players, they agreed with the club that they could transfer to any team for free in exchange for the non-payment of their salaries.

 Rákospalota

 Tiszaújváros were reported to be interested in signing Dinka, but he eventually signed for Nemzeti Bajnokság II club Rákospalota in mid-2000.

 He made his Nemzeti Bajnokság I debut for REAC on 29 October 2005, replacing Csaba Földvári in the 52nd minute of a 1–0 home win against Sopron, which was also the first match won by the club in the top division.

 On 22 August 2007, he scored his first goal for the club in a 5–1 Ligakupa home win against Kaposvár.
 Dinka scored his first and only goal in a league match for REAC in a 3–2 home Nemzeti Bajnokság II loss against Szolnok on 13 June 2010.